prasadhonrao/devcamper/docs/spec.md

 **Steps**:

 1. The user enters the website and sees a search bar.
-2. They enter a query (e.g., "JavaScript bootcamp in New York").
+2. They enter a query (e.g., "JavaScript bootcamp in New York")
 3. The system retrieves and displays relevant bootcamps.
-4. The user applies filters (e.g., price range, job placement rate).
-5. The user clicks on a bootcamp to view details.
+4. The user clicks on a bootcamp to view details.

 #### 3.4.2 Manage User Profile